-Teaser Tuesdays is a weekly bookish meme, hosted by MizB of Should Be Reading.
+Teaser Tuesdays is a weekly bookish meme, hosted by MizB of Books and a Beat.

 This is one of the best books I’ve read this year.
 Please pardon the double-teaser.
 I couldn’t choose.

 First and more complicatedly, Lepore quotes her subject, Joe Gould, in a letter to Ezra Pound in 1930.
 Gould is known (among other things) for being supposedly at work on a massive “Oral History of Our Time.”
 The parenthetical is hers.

 “Of course, I am a book-reviewer not a critic.
 That, I fear, is a distinction.
 It seems marvelous how many critics there are.
 And the blathering pother they make… Here is something cheerful to think about.
 To some extent the radio will supersede printing.
 That is good.
 There will be fewer books.”
 (The Oral History, he once explained, would include a discussion of this transformation: “I intend to write a series of chapters on the various means of communication, from oxcarts to airplanes.”)